raymondlo84Fork/MSBuild2025/openvino_genai/whisper/README.md

 ## Using the recorder

-Install the dependencies
 ```
-pip install pyaudio
+python recorder.py
 ```
-Run the recorder, and it will record from the microphone for 5 seconds.
+This will run the recorder, and it will record from the microphone for 5 seconds.

 ## Run the code